 When Thy soldiers take their swords.
 Frances Mary Owen* (1842-1883).

 Written ca. 1872, probably at the same time that Owen was engaged on writing The Story of George Washington (1883), for the boys in her husband's house at Cheltenham College.
-With its chivalric imagery it was calculated to appeal to boys and young men: it is not surprising that it is an example of the Public School hymnody discussed so effectively by Lionel Adey* (Adey, 1988, pp. 165, 182, 187).
+With its chivalric imagery it was calculated to appeal to boys and young men.
+The first two stanzas (of five) are an example:

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.